Continental Innovates with Rancher and Kubernetes

 If you have a Docker installation of Rancher, the node running the Rancher server should be separate from your downstream clusters.

-In Kubernetes installations of Rancher, the Rancher server cluster should also be separate from the user clusters.
+If Rancher is intended to manage downstream Kubernetes clusters, the Kubernetes cluster that the Rancher server runs on should also be separate from the downstream user clusters.

 We recommend installing the Rancher server on a high-availability Kubernetes cluster, primarily because it protects the Rancher server data.
 In a high-availability installation, a load balancer serves as the single point of contact for clients, distributing network traffic across multiple servers in the cluster and helping to prevent any one server from becoming a point of failure.